The history of wheat beer

-Most beer lovers know what wheat brings to your beer: a somewhat creamy – sometimes even wee – taste with a subtle sour edge.
-Although barley is now the dominant brewing grain, this was not always the case.
-The history of wheat beers is in fact the history of beer itself.
+Most beer lovers know what wheat brings to beer: a creamy texture, a hint of tartness, and a smooth mouthfeel.
+Although barley now dominates brewing, this was not always the case.
+The history of wheat beer is, in fact, the history of beer itself.

 Gold Swaen Wheat Light